ActianCorp/OpenROAD_json/README.md

 * Gatekeeper3 folder contents is in `openroad` webapp, i.e. `{Tomcat installation folder}\webapps\openroad`
 * `HOSTNAME` is a Full Computer Name/IP where `openroad` webapp is deployed, for example - *localhost*.
 * `PORT` is a connection port number for your web server, for example - default port for Tomcat is *8080*
+* `PROTOCOL` is the web protocol used, for example - http or https
-* Open `http://HOSTNAME:PORT/openroad/jsonrpcservertest` in your browser to confirm the server is ready
+* Open `PROTOCOL://HOSTNAME:PORT/openroad/jsonrpcservertest` in your browser to confirm the server is ready

 Note: Refer to **Server Reference Guide** for more details.
 The openroad.jar and Gatekeeper3 folder is available under orjava folder in your OpenROAD installation, that is, `%II_SYSTEM%\ingres\orjava`

 ## Existing comtest application

 * `openroad` webapp also contain comtest servlet-mapping for existing comtest application.
 Refer `{Tomcat installation folder}\webapps\openroad\WEB-INF\web.xml`
-* You can test comtest servlet by opening `http://HOSTNAME:PORT/openroad/comtest` in your browser.
+* You can test comtest servlet by opening `PROTOCOL://HOSTNAME:PORT/openroad/comtest` in your browser.
 * `comtest.json` configuration file, which contains comtest procedures’ registration entries, is provided under `%II_SYSTEM%\ingres\files\orjsonconfig`.
 * You can find comtest helloworld examples under curl and html directories.